Questions about GEO, our research, and how we work.

 Every answer starts with a clear position, then adds the context a buyer or operator needs.

 Almost nothing.
-Send us your domain and the prompts you care about, and we handle the collection and analysis.
-The main thing we ask for is enough context to understand the questions your buyers actually ask.
+Send us your domain and the prompts you care about.
+We handle collection and analysis.
+We only need enough context to understand the questions your buyers ask.

-That keeps the process lightweight for your team while still grounding the analysis in the pages and use cases that matter commercially.
+That keeps the process light for your team while grounding the audit in the pages and use cases that matter commercially.

-After the audit, you keep the written summary and decide how far you want to go.
-Some teams implement the changes internally, some ask us to help execute, and some use the audit as a benchmark before starting later.
+After the audit, you keep the written summary and decide how far to go.
+Some teams implement internally, some ask us to help, and some use the audit as a benchmark before starting later.

-The important point is that the audit is not a bait-and-switch.
-It gives you a usable handoff even if you never move into a larger engagement.
+The audit is not a bait-and-switch.
+It gives you a usable handoff even if you never buy a larger engagement.

 Yes.
 We are not a reporting-only shop.
-If you want hands-on help, we work with your team to implement the content, structural, and technical changes surfaced in the audit.
+If you want hands-on help, we work with your team to implement the content, structural, and technical changes from the audit.

-That can include rewriting sections, restructuring page layouts, adding schema, improving freshness cues, guiding developers, and coordinating with your existing SEO or content partners.
+That can include rewriting sections, restructuring pages, adding schema, improving freshness cues, guiding developers, and coordinating with your SEO or content partners.

 Yes.
-We often work alongside an existing SEO agency or in-house team rather than replacing them.
+We often work alongside an SEO agency or in-house team instead of replacing them.
 GEO is usually the missing layer, not a reason to throw away the rest of your marketing system.

-That model works well because your current team already understands the business and the content.
-We add the research-backed GEO lens and help translate it into specific changes they can ship.
+This works well because your current team already knows the business.
+We add the research-backed GEO lens and translate it into changes they can ship.

 What should a serious buyer expect on pricing, ROI, and risk?